Rules and Guidelines

 Our birthday parties are scheduled with a 2-hour table reservation; however, your guests can skate the entire public session time.
 You can find our public skating schedule by visiting the following link: Chaparral Ice Public Skating Schedule.
 We do our best to give a 15 minute notification prior to the end of your table time and do appreciate your assistance in clearing the area in order to depart from the tables.
 This allows our staff to prepare for the next event that takes place after the public session ends.

-Parties set up in the rooms of the lobby area.
 More than one party can take place at a time in our facility but each party has its own space for the table time.
 The space that you have is based on the number parties for the day and the number of people (skaters) attending each party not which party is booked first.
-You may request a particular party location (premium or classic locations based on availablity) and we will do our best to accommodate that request.
+You may request a particular party location (premium or classic locations based on availability) and we will do our best to accommodate that request but it is not guaranteed.
+The only space that is guaranteed with a request based on availablilty is our mezzanine which is a $50 upgrade.

 In order to secure a reservation for a private ice group event at Chaparral Ice, a credit card deposit is required.
 This can be done via phone with Mindy Hubbard at 512-252-8500x124, or via email at firstname.lastname@example.org, whichever is more convenient for you.
 Your reservation serves as acknowledgement of all detail, information, and terms and conditions regarding Chaparral Ice Group events.